 Sector and security selection, portfolio structure and timing of purchases and sales are delegated to the Investment Manager subject to the Investment Manager's contract.
 Transactions that involve a broker acting as a "principal" and "agent" where such broker or dealer is also the Investment Manager who is making the transaction are prohibited.
-For separately managed investments accounts, transactions shall be executed on the basis of "best price and execution" for the sole benefit of the Nation.
-As described in and as limited by Section 7 above, for Commingled Investments, the related Investment Managers of commingled funds, limited partnerships, or mutual funds and their respective affiliates will have full discretion over the portfolio management decisions taking into consideration the guidelines established by the funds' respective partnership agreements and fund prospectuses respective organizational and related documents and fund offering documents and the contracts with the related Investment Managers and their respective affiliates.
+For separately managed accounts, transactions shall be executed on the basis of "best price and execution" for the sole benefit of the Nation.
+As described in and as limited by Section 7 above, for Commingled Investments, the related Investment Managers and their respective affiliates will have full discretion over the portfolio management decisions taking into consideration the guidelines established by the respective organizational and related documents and fund offering documents and the contracts with the related Investment Managers and their respective affiliates.
 Any material violation of these Asset Class Guidelines is to be corrected immediately upon discovery and reported to the Investment Consultant and the Investment Committee in a timely manner.